tmhsplb/heretoservedoc/docs/Infrastructure.md

     https://opiddaily.apphb.com

-If you reset your password at AppHarbor, the 'git push' command will no longer work from the Git BASH shell.
+If you reset your password at AppHarbor, the 'git push' command will no longer work from the Git Bash shell.
 You need to have Git prompt you for your new password.
 To do this on a Windows 10 machine, go to

     Control Panel > User Accounts > Credential Manager > Windows Credentials